alifeee/blogtest/hull-bus-sign/hull-bus-sign.md

 Inside there are a [lot of electronics][ConnectedHumber/Bus-Terminal-Signs#control-module].
 There were two leads coming out of the box: a 3-core power cable; and an Ethernet cable.
 I had initially considered trying to hack into the Ethernet cable by sending the "correct" requests, and (just) maybe the sign would magically turn on, but I thought better of this idea.

-Instead, we wire directly into the logic microchips controlling the LEDs!
+Instead, we wire directly into the logic microchips controlling the LEDs!...

 ## How to connect to a bunch of scary looking electronics